Who are we

 USE OF YOUR PERSONAL DATA OUTSIDE OF EUROPE

 Privacy laws and practice are constantly developing and we aim to meet high standards.
 Our policies and procedures are, therefore, under continual review.
 We may, from time to time, update our security and privacy policies.
-If we want to make any significant changes in how we will use your personal data we will contact you directly and, if required, seek your consent.
+We will ensure our Website has our most up to date policy and suggest that you check this page periodically to review our latest version.

-UPDATING and CORRECTING PERSONAL DATA
+UPDATING AND CORRECTING PERSONAL DATA